-As traffic on the "information superhighway" continues to explode a number of substantive questions about the use and abuse of these information networks arises.
+As traffic on the "information superhighway" continues to explode several substantive questions about the use and abuse of these information networks arises.
 One issue of primary concern is whether the current law provides adequate protection for the individual's right to privacy in the workplace from threats posed by computer technology, electronic eavesdropping, video and sound recording equipment, and databases filled with personal information.
 What are the ramifications for an employees' right to privacy in the workplace?
-Does an employer have the right to search an employee's computer files or review the employee's electronic mail ("E-mail")?
+Does an employer have the right to search an employee's computer files or review the employee's E-mail?

 The Right to Privacy